 7. Check-in on Non-Financial Topics in your Marriage

-While the main goal of the Budget Party is to improve our financial lives, it doesn’t have to be only about money.
-Use your time together to discuss upcoming events, plans with friends, date night, kid’s sporting activities or future vacations.
-(Well, actually all those topics still have a lot to do with money, but you know what I mean).
+While the main goal of the Money Date is to improve our financial lives, it doesn’t have to be only about money.
+Use your time together to discuss upcoming events, plans with friends, date nights, kids’ sporting activities, or future vacations.

-Our marriage feels off when we haven’t had our Budget Party because Nicole and I haven’t taken time to plan our month together.
+Our marriage feels off when we haven’t had our Money Date because we haven’t taken time to plan our month together.
 We get so much done during our session and it just sets us up for a good month together.
 Now, we need it.

 8. Stay Consistent

-Before your Budget Party ends, make sure you schedule the next one.
+Before your Money Date ends, make sure you schedule the next one.
 Like anything in life, it’s easy to forget it if it’s not on your calendar.

 Your drive and determination will make your spouse WANT to jump on board and help your family win.
 So be a positive light in your marriage and be consistent.

 9. Realize the First Few Sessions Won’t Be Easy